EvidentSecurity/aws_metadata/README.md

 AWS::Metadata has 2 components to it.  `AWS::Instance` and `AWS::StackOutput`

 This first, `AWS::Instance`, is mostly identical to https://github.com/airbnb/gem-aws-instmd and exposes the instance metadata information through a Ruby API.
-The code for `AWS::Instance` is mostly a copy directly from the https://github.com/airbnb/gem-aws-instmd repo.
-The only differences between `AWS::Instance` and `AWS::InstMD` are:

-1. The class name.
-We removed the MD(metadata) from the name since this gem also has the StackOutput namespace and it's all really metadata.
-2. `AWS::InstMD.meta_data` to `AWS::Instance.metadata`.
-We changed meta_data to metadata to be consistent with the naming in our SDK and APIs.
-3. The `AWS::Instance.dynamic.instance_identity.document` returns a Hashish object you can call methods on, rather than a JSON document that has to be parsed manually into a hash.
-So `AWS::Instance.dynamic.instance_identity.document.account_id` just works.
-4. We added to ability to have stubbed responses returned.
-See the usage section below.

 The second, `AWS::StackOutput`, gives you access to the Cloud Formation Outputs you define in your CFN template given a template name.